Skip to content

 Braze.configure(this, brazeConfig)

-If you would like to custom handle deep links, you will need to create a push callback that listens for push received and opened intents from Braze.
+If you want to custom handle deep links, you will need to create a push callback that listens for push received and opened intents from Braze.
 See our Custom handling push receipts and opens article for more information.

 Follow the instructions found within the Android developer documentation on deep linking if you have not already added deep links to your app.
 To learn more about what deep links are, see our FAQ article.